.JPG)

 3) E-bikes and Scooters

 Although contentious with residents and drivers, e-bikes and scooters are more popular than ever.
-Because of the demand surge, Alexandria allows riding but restricts riders to specific trails, so make sure you’re on the right path.
+Because of the demand surge, Alexandria allows riding but restricts riders to bike lanes and specific trails.

 Need more Alexandria commuter tips?
 Check out Insider Tips for Your Alexandria, Virginia, Commute.